Subscribe

 • You are unsure about compliance and security requirements

-Drawing the line, a discovery phase can be valuable for any project that is aiming at successful delivery.
-Think of discovery activities as of another sanity check for your business idea.
+Drawing the line, the discovery phase can be valuable for any project that aims at successful delivery.
+Think of discovery activities as another sanity check for your business idea.

-A project discovery phase, too, helps navigate development in changing or unstable environments.
-With a honed vision, exhaustive requirements, and a thought out timeline on hand, it is easier to adjust the course of development without losing sight of the end goal.
+The project discovery phase, too, helps navigate development in changing or unstable environments.
+With a honed vision, exhaustive requirements, and a well-thought-out timeline on hand, it is easier to adjust the course of development without losing sight of the end goal.

 Discovery deliverables help lower the dependency on product owners/product managers, too.
 In Agile, a product manager’s mistake can be fatal.
-In a project preceded by the discovery phase, where strategic decisions are thought out and verified collectively, the likelihood of a strategic failure is much lower.
+The likelihood of a strategic failure is much lower in a project that has gone through the discovery phase, where strategic decisions are considered and verified collectively.

-How much does it cost to conduct a discovery phase of a project?
+How much does it cost to conduct the discovery phase of a software project?

-The total cost of a discovery phase depends on the complexity of your project and the scope of activities to be performed.
+The total cost of the discovery phase depends on the complexity of your project and the scope of activities to be performed.

 To sum it all up